Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

-The 10 worst YouTube trends of 2016 gives us the ugly scoop on this once communal video sharing site.
+This list of the 10 worst YouTube trends of 2021 gives us the ugly scoop on this once communal video-sharing site.

 9. Nonstop Self-Promotion

-They also sometimes spent several minutes of a video or make videos designed to only self-promote themselves to a point where it becomes obnoxious.
+They also sometimes spend several minutes of a video or make videos designed to only self-promote themselves to a point where it becomes obnoxious.

-The issue is that in 2016 there's going to be a whole crop of brand-new youtubers who will do the exact same lengthy promotion will little to no leverage.
-They will constantly spam popular videos/channels begging for subscribers and attempt to be slick about it.
+The issue is that each year, there will be a whole crop of brand-new YouTubers who will do the exact same lengthy promotion will little to no leverage.
+They will spam their merch, products, and their channel/s for subscribers and attempt to be slick about it.

-Their level of promotion will match established stars but without the clout behind it.
-There's nothing worse than constantly promoting yourself and spamming when you haven't done anything to warrant such heavy advertising.
+They're clout chasers without any talent, and there's nothing worse than constantly promoting yourself and spamming when you haven't done anything to warrant such heavy advertising.

 8. YouTube Drama